icostan/the-hard-way/bitcoin/bitcoin-address.md

 And here we are, the exact same Bitcoin address used in [Bitcoin address generation](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses) tutorial is generated the hard way and the easy way.
 You can [check the address](https://www.blockchain.com/btc/address/1PMycacnJaSqwwJqjawXBErnLsZ7RkXUAs).

 ## References

+See the most important references below and feel free to contact me if you need more info on the subject.

   * [Bitcoin address generation](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)
   * [Elliptic curve point multiplication](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication)